2000–01 Sacramento Kings season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Webber and Divac were both selected for the 2001 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Rick Adelman was selected to coach the Western Conference; it was Divac's first and only All-Star appearance.
 In addition, Stojaković participated in the NBA Three-Point Shootout, and also won the NBA 2Ball Competition, along with Ruthie Bolton-Holifield of the WNBA's Sacramento Monarchs.
+Webber also finished in fourth place in Most Valuable Player voting with 5 first-place votes, while Stojaković finished in second place in Most Improved Player voting, behind Tracy McGrady of the Orlando Magic; Christie finished in fourth place in Defensive Player of the Year voting, while Jackson finished in fourth place in Sixth Man of the Year voting, and Adelman finished in second place in Coach of the Year voting, behind Larry Brown of the Philadelphia 76ers.

-Webber also finished in fourth place in Most Valuable Player voting with 5 first-place votes, while Stojaković finished in second place in Most Improved Player voting, behind Tracy McGrady of the Orlando Magic, Christie finished in fourth place in Defensive Player of the Year voting, Jackson finished in fourth place in Sixth Man of the Year voting, and Adelman finished in second place in Coach of the Year voting, behind Larry Brown of the Philadelphia 76ers.
+In the Western Conference First Round of the 2001 NBA playoffs, the Kings faced off against the 6th–seeded Phoenix Suns, a team that featured the trio of All-Star guard Jason Kidd, second-year star Shawn Marion, and Clifford Robinson.
+The Kings lost Game 1 to the Suns at home, 86–83 at the ARCO Arena II, only shooting .348 in field-goal percentage.
+However, the team managed to win the next three games, which included a Game 4 road win over the Suns at the America West Arena, 89–82 to win the series in four games.
+It was the first time that the Kings won an NBA playoffs series since the 1980–81 season, back when the team was known as the Kansas City Kings.

-In the Western Conference First Round of the 2001 NBA playoffs, the Kings faced off against the Phoenix Suns; after losing Game 1 to the Suns at the ARCO Arena II, 86–83, the Kings would win the next three games, and advance to the second round for the first time since moving to Sacramento.
-However, they were swept by the defending and eventual NBA champion Los Angeles Lakers in the Western Conference Semi-finals in four straight games.
-The Lakers would reach the 2001 NBA Finals to defeat the 76ers in five games, winning their second consecutive NBA championship.
+In the Western Conference Semi-finals, and for the second consecutive year, the team faced off against the 2nd–seeded, and defending NBA champion Los Angeles Lakers, who won the Pacific Division title, and were led by All-Star center Shaquille O'Neal, All-Star guard Kobe Bryant, and Derek Fisher.
+The Kings lost the first two games to the Lakers on the road at the Staples Center, before losing the next two games at home, including a Game 4 loss to the Lakers at the ARCO Arena II, 119–113, thus losing the series in a four-game sweep.
+The Lakers would advance to the NBA Finals for the second consecutive year, and defeat the 76ers in five games in the 2001 NBA Finals, winning their second consecutive NBA championship.

+The Kings finished twelfth in the NBA in home-game attendance, with an attendance of 709,997 at the ARCO Arena II during the regular season.
 Following the season, the controversial guard Williams was traded along with Nick Anderson to the Memphis Grizzlies, while three-point specialist Jon Barry was traded to the Detroit Pistons, and Darrick Martin signed as a free agent with the Dallas Mavericks.